RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-10-02-Evil-LDAP-Queries.md

 I don't like assumptions though.
 Interesting.
 All the domain controllers in one site are at 100% CPU, with crazy CPU queues.
 This wasn't a site getting disconnected, or a one-off evil LDAP query.
 Looks like we get to dive into Mark's post!

-# Finding expensive, inefficient, or long running LDAP queries
+# Finding Expensive, Inefficient, or Long Running LDAP Queries

 ## Prerequisites